(Disclosure: Some of the links below may be affiliate links)

 At some point, I started to learn that the cost of my PostFinance fund was too high.
 There were so many better options.
 First, I decided to use other funds offered by PostFinance.
 They have a few funds with TER below 1%.
 Also, several funds do not have load fees.
 So I started investing in these funds.
 I made a portfolio of 6 funds.

 If I remember correctly, I had a global fund, a United States fund, an emerging markets fund, one dividend fund, a bond fund, and a technology fund.
-It was not a bad portfolio.
+It was not a terrible portfolio.
 But, It was a bit complicated.
 Later, I learned to simplify my portfolio.

 4. Investing in cryptocurrencies

-Another of my investing mistakes was following the crowd and buy into crypto-currencies.
+Another of my investing mistakes was following the crowd and buying into crypto-currencies.
 I started to buy some Litecoin (LTC) on Coinbase.
 Then, I invested in Bitcoin (BTC), and Ethereum (ETH) through an Exchange Traded Note (ETN).
 I was following the crowd and thinking it was dumb to miss the returns.

 This experience taught me not to gamble my money.
 Smart investing is not gambling.
 And cryptocurrencies are a gamble.